Stroller-Friendly Fukuoka with Kids: The Ultimate Family Walking Guide (2026)

 The Best Stroller Parks

 • Maizuru Park (Fukuoka Castle ruins) — Adjacent to Ohori.
-Mostly flat; some gravel near castle ruins.
+Mostly flat; some gravel near the castle ruins.

 • Higashi Park — Tree-lined paths in eastern Fukuoka; calm and uncrowded.